jarvisar/NetworkSecurity/README.md

 # Network Security

-Projects for CS5153 Network Security
+Projects developed in CS5153 Network Security using primarily C and Python (scapy).

+The above programs were developed and tested on Ubuntu Virtual Machine(s).